wizonesolutions/fillpdf/README.txt

 * Download latest iText.jar from http://itextpdf.com/, and move it to $TOMCAT_DIRECTORY/webapps/JavaBridge/WEB-INF/lib
 * Do the same for FillpdfService.jar, from http://github.com/downloads/lefnire/fillpdf-service/FillpdfService.jar
 * Symlink or copy your JavaBridge webapp directory into fillpdf/lib. (eg, ln -s $TOMCAT_DIR/webapps/JavaBridge $DRUPAL_SITE/sites/all/modules/fillpdf/lib/JavaBridge)
+* Start Tomcat, then go to /admin/settings/fillpdf & tick the "Use Local Service" checkbox